sweetie-bot-project/sweetie_bot_herkulex/README.md

 SweetieBot Herkulex servos interface
 ======================================

 This package contains OROCOS components to control Herkulex DRS 101/202 servos.
-It is the part of [Sweetie Bot project](sweetiebot.net).
 [OROCOS](http://orocos.org) is C++ framework targeting the implementation of real-time control systems.
 It is compatible with ROS and OROCOS components can be easily accessed from ROS nodes, see [`rtt_ros_integration` package](http://wiki.ros.org/rtt_ros_integration).
 Full documentation is available in Russian [here](https://gitlab.com/sweetie-bot/sweetie_doc/wikis/components-herkulex-alt).